mattimatti/grunt-doctrine/README.md

 # grunt-doctrine

-> A plugin to convert doctrine xml annotations intto backbone models and collections. useful in conjunction with doctrine apigility
+> Grunt plugin to convert doctrine xml annotations intto backbone models and collections. useful in conjunction with doctrine apigility

 ## Getting Started
 This plugin requires Grunt.